 The more measurable you can make a goal the better that goal is and the clear criteria against which you have to judge your success.
 For example let’s say you set a goal to increase web traffic by 20% next month.
 On the surface that goals appears measurable.
 You can judge whether or not you increased traffic by 20% fairly easily.

-But lets say its not just your goal, but a team or organisation led goal.
+But lets say it is not just your goal, but a team or organisation led goal.
 Now all of a sudden someone in marketing could ask “how are we going to achieve that?” and respond with the idea to increase the marketing budget for Google Adwords by 50%.
 Doing so helps you achieve the goal of increasing traffic, but it comes at great cost.

 A more measurable goal would be to “Increase web traffic by 20% in July 2019, while only increasing our marketing budget by $1,000”.
 Not you have set more parameters around the goal, thus making it easier to measure and benchmark your success.
+Depending on what sector you work in too you can make considerations with that budget in mind, such as looking to hire a law firm marketing consultant if you work for a legal firm, or speaking with an advisor on SEO if you are an eCommerce company.

 For a professional goal to be motivating for you or your team it needs to be achievable.
 If a goal is too easy or too hard to achieve it has the opposite effect.
 It discourages your team for striving (in the event the goal is too easy) or from trying (if the goal is too hard).